mdn/content/files/en-us/web/api/closewatcher/index.md

 {{APIRef("HTML DOM")}} {{SeeCompatTable}}

-The `CloseWatcher` API listens and responds to close requests.
-A close request can be for anything that the user wants to close, like a [popover](/en-US/docs/Web/API/Popover_API), a sidebar, a [dialog](/en-US/docs/Web/HTML/Element/dialog), or any UI that has an open/close interaction.
+The `CloseWatcher` interface listens and responds to close requests.
 The user usually sends close requests using the <kbd>Esc</kbd> key, the back button on Android, the "z" gesture on iOS VoiceOver, and similar actions on other platforms.
+Custom UI components don't respond to these close requests like built-in components ([popover](/en-US/docs/Web/API/Popover_API) or [dialog](/en-US/docs/Web/HTML/Element/dialog)) do.
+The `CloseWatcher` API abstracts device-specific close methods and delivers a `close` event that custom UI components can use to deliver a device-integrated close behaviour.

 {{InheritanceDiagram}}